top of page

 Bye Bye Marathon - Injury Setback

-This weekend I should be racing in the Manchester marathon.
+I should have been racing the Manchester marathon on April 14th.
 2 hours and 42 minutes was becoming an achievable target.
 I had completed a few challenging long runs and was becoming relatively comfortable at 3.50min/km pace.
 One of these included a block of 18k marathon effort and I was bang on pace.

 Instead, I'm joining the masses who don't make a marathon start line due to injury.
 It is six weeks since I was forced to stop running and I didn't run again for just under four weeks.
 Thankfully, I'm getting back into training now without any recurrence so I can write about the last six weeks with a clearer mind.